Alcohol Withdrawal Symptoms, Timeline & Detox Treatment

 Therapy

 Therapy is an important component in alcohol addiction treatment, providing you with the tools to understand and combat your addiction.
 Through various therapeutic approaches, you can explore the triggers and patterns of your alcohol use, develop healthier coping mechanisms, and work towards sustained sobriety.
-Therapy often plays a role during detox, rehab, and aftercare
+Therapy often plays a role during detox, rehab, and aftercare.

 Aftercare